nikosxenakis/pumas_and_hares/README.md

 ## Running the tests

-To build and run these tests, simply use the command `make test`
+To build and run these tests, simply use the command `make test`.
+Once the tests have finished compiling, you can run them using `./bin/test/`

-### Break down into end to end tests
+### Test style and reasoning

-Each test file examines the methods of its parent class
+We wrote our tests according to a behavior driven development style.
+Whilst tests were not always written before their corresponding classes, we found this style of testing to be expressive and self-documenting

 ### Coding style